Technology & Science Education

 Mission

-Provision of enabling structures, building capacity for efficient and effective implementation, monitoring and evaluation of the National Policy on Education in Technology and Science Education below the Tertiary Education sub-sector
+Provision of enabling structures, building capacity for efficient and effective implementation, monitoring and evaluation of the National Policy on Education in Technology and Science Education below the Tertiary Education sub-sector.

 MANDATES OF THE DEPARTMENT